Reader Edition

 King Charles III (left) with US President Donald Trump at Windsor Castle, Berkshire, before formally bidding farewell to the president on day two of their state visit to the UK, September 18, 2025

-In a recent interview, the President praised the King as a 'fantastic' and 'brave' man, confirming that the four-day state visit, which includes a meeting at the White House and an address to Congress, would be a positive development.
-However, the President was far less complimentary regarding the current leadership in London.
+In a direct interview, the President praised the King as a 'fantastic' and 'brave' man, noting that the visit will be a positive development.
+However, Trump did not mince words regarding Prime Minister Keir Starmer’s administration.

-The President also addressed the ongoing conflict with Iran, dismissing the need for foreign assistance while characterizing his previous calls for allied support as a 'test' of their commitment.
+The President also addressed the ongoing conflict in Iran, reiterating that the U.S. military has successfully dismantled Iran’s capabilities without the need for external help.
+He dismissed the necessity of allied involvement, characterizing his previous calls for support as a test of their commitment.

 Tags